fidoster/delivoo/README.md

 Negative values are not allowed in any of the fields.
 The "Delivery Fee" field is read-only and can not be edited.

-Support

-If you have any questions or issues, please feel free to contact us at farhan.midsweden@gmail.com for assistance.

 Acknowledgements